MauricioCafiero/CafChemTeach/README.md

 ### Demonstrate Transformer encoders and decoders
 - A [sample notebook](https://github.com/MauricioCafiero/CafChemTeach/blob/main/notebooks/Transformers_demo_CafChem.ipynb) shows how decoders generate text autoregressively.
 Can be used with any model on Huggingface.
 Also shows how encoders fill in masked words.

+### Simple AI Agent that can use tools
+- A [sample notebook](https://github.com/MauricioCafiero/CafChemTeach/blob/main/notebooks/SimpleAgent_CafChem.ipynb) shows how to build an AI Agent that can use tools.

 ### Simple chatbot using the OpenAI GPT-OSS-20B open weights model
 - A [sample notebook](https://github.com/MauricioCafiero/CafChemTeach/blob/main/notebooks/OpenAI_Chatbot_CafChem.ipynb). shows how to chat with OpenAI's open model.
 A second version of the notebook includes the reasoning trace in a separate textbox.